-19.1 Complaints to the Office of the Independent Adjudicator (OIA) for Higher Education must be made within 12 months of the effective date of the Completion of Procedures Letter.
-The effective date of a Completion of Procedures Letter will normally be the date on which it is issued.
-Where a request for review is deemed out of time or where a Completion of Procedures Letter is requested more than 30 days after the notification of the final decision, the effective date of any Completion of Procedures Letter will normally be the date.
+Office of the Independent Adjudicator (OIA) for Higher Education must be made within 12 months of the date of the Completion of Procedures letter.
 Full details of the procedure will be available from the OIA website: www.oiahe.org.uk.

-20 Confidentiality parameters
+19 Confidentiality parameters

-20.1 The University will be mindful of its obligations under relevant data protection regulations and the Equality Act 2010 in relation to any information shared about fitness to practise cases.

-- 20.2 All parties will be reminded of the confidentiality associated with the procedures outlined above.
-Information associated with the case will be disclosed to as few people as possible. - 20.3 Witnesses will not normally be able to give evidence confidentially.
+- 19.1 The University will be mindful of its obligations under relevant data protection regulations and the Equality Act 2010 in relation to any information shared about fitness to practise cases. - 19.2 All parties will be reminded of the confidentiality associated with the procedures outlined above.
+Information associated with the case will be disclosed to as few people as possible. - 19.3 Witnesses will not normally be able to give evidence confidentially.
 Where witnesses indicate that they would like to give their information confidentially, normally their evidence will not be relied on.